alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/07-combine-framework.md

 :::warning note

-When used in usehooks, throwing an error in `transformData` will also trigger `onError`;
+When used in usehooks, throwing an error in `transform` will also trigger `onError`;

 :::